Children and Families - Clinical Service

 - as a short-term intervention for example 1 to 6 sessions

 - as a medium-term intervention for example 6 to 12 sessions

 - or less often on a long-term basis

 As part of their direct work with children and families, the Clinical Service provides a number of specialist assessments and interventions.
 These all relate to parents and carers, young people and children including unborn children, and Care Leavers.

 - self-harm risk

 - attention/concentration difficulties.

-Specialist Interventions cover a range of evidence-based approaches, reflecting children and families' broad range of presenting needs, preferences and circumstances.
+Specialist interventions cover a range of evidence-based approaches, reflecting the broad range of needs children and families present with and their individual preferences and circumstances.